-- GenerLink is a meter collar device which allows electric members to safely and easily connect a portable generator to their home without risky do-it-yourself rewiring and hazardous extension cords.
+- GenerLink is a meter collar device which allows co-op members to safely and easily connect a portable generator to their home without risky do-it-yourself rewiring and hazardous extension cords.
 It’s designed and rated to connect directly to a standard household electric service, located behind the electric meter.

 - When you connect and start your portable generator, GenerLink automatically disconnects your house from the electric utility grid.
 That prevents the possibility of dangerous power back-feeds which can potentially damage equipment and/or harm you and our utility personnel.

 - Get total flexibility and control.
 Once the generator standby switch disconnects your home from the electric grid, you can simply control which appliances you want to use by flipping the breakers in your existing electric panel.

 - Once installed, connecting your portable generator takes less than a minute with GenerLink.

 - GenerLink will be installed by an FKEC Technician, behind a member’s electric meter and requires no rewiring of the member’s electrical system.